google/gov-meetings-made-searchable/README.md

 publish content from videos public meetings and hearings.

+#### app-engine-utility-service
+This is a Google App Engine app that facilitates interaction with the Google Cloud SQL database, and provides common utilities for back end services.

 #### transcode-video-to-audio
 This is a container that transcodes a video file to an audio file that is compatible with the Google Speech API.